NBR C Class

 The NBR C Class (LNER Class J36) is a class of 0-6-0 steam locomotives designed by Matthew Holmes for freight work on the North British Railway (NBR).
 They were introduced in 1888 with inside cylinders and Stephenson valve gear.
 A total of 168 locomotives was built, of which 123 came into British Railways ownership at nationalisation in 1948.
 This was the last class of steam engine in service in Scotland.

-The NBR C Class (LNER Class J32) was a class of 0-6-0 steam locomotive designed by Dugald Drummond for freight work on the North British Railway.
-They were built in 1876 and 1877 and had large 18-inch cylinders.
-A total of 32 locomotives were built.
+Holmes' predecessor, Dugald Drummond, had designed 32 earlier locomotives (classified by the LNER as Class J32) that were built between 1876 and 1877.
 The NBR gave these engines the same designation (C class) as the Matthew Holmes engines above.
 The two types were very similar, and shared the same (then unusual) 18 inch cylinder size.
 Between 1898 and 1903, Holmes had all 32 of the Drummond locomotives rebuilt to match his own C class design.
 Thus the locomotives were considered a single class by the NBR, although on passing to LNER ownership they received the separate designations of J36 and J32 respectively.